rougin/ignite/README.md

 [![Software License][ico-license]][link-license]
 [![Total Downloads][ico-downloads]][link-downloads]

-Ignite is yet another [Codeigniter](https://codeigniter.com) application with a different approach on folder structure:
+Ignite is yet another [Codeigniter](https://codeigniter.com) application with an alternative folder structure:

-* Instead of the default `application` directory, it is now the root directory
+* Moved the `application` directory as the root directory; and
-* Removed the `defined('BASEPATH') OR exit('No direct script access allowed');` line of code
-* The `index.php` in the root directory is moved in the `web` directory for security purposes
-* The `user_guide` directory is also moved to the `web` directory
+* Created a `web` directory to store the main `index.php` file.

 ## Installation